AI Engine/DSP/Window IO

 the filter taps.
 It should be one of int16, cint16, int32,

-cint32, float, cfloat and must also satisfy the following
+cint32, float, or cfloat and must also satisfy the following

 - Complex types are only supported when the Input/Output data type is also complex.